eProsima/Integration-Service-docs/docs/dds_change_domain.rst

 =========================

-A very typical scenario within the DDS ecosystem is that of two applications running under different DDS domain IDs, so that they are isolated from each other; however, it might be required to bridge some of the topics publisher by one of the applications, so that a subscriber on a different domain ID can consume this information.
+A very typical scenario within the DDS ecosystem is that of two applications running under different DDS domain IDs, so that they are isolated from each other; however, it might be required to bridge some of the topics published by one of the applications, so that a subscriber on a different domain ID can consume this information.
 This is where the *Integration Service* plays a fundamental role, by allowing to bridge two DDS dataspaces easily.

 The steps described below allows a Fast DDS *HelloWorld* publisher  application,